 Consider a warranty plan

 Home warranty plans have their pros and cons, and it’s important to consider both.
-The biggest upside is that for a minimal amount of money up front, you have the peace of mind of knowing that should any major household items break, you can have them repaired or replaced for free or for the cost of a relatively low deductible.
+The biggest upside is that for a minimal amount of money up front, you have the peace of mind of knowing should any major household items break, you may have them repaired or replaced for the cost of a deductible.

 Consider finance plans